phoebe-project/phoebe2-docs/api/phoebe.parameters.JobParameter.attach.md

 * `sleep` (int, optional, default=5): number of seconds to sleep between status checks.
 See [phoebe.parameters.JobParameter.get_status](phoebe.parameters.JobParameter.get_status.md).
     Only applicable if `wait` is True.
-* `cleanup` (bool, optional, default=True): whether to delete this parameter and any temporary files once the results are loaded.
+* `cleanup` (bool, optional, default=True): whether to delete any temporary files once the results are loaded.
+* `return_changes` (bool, optional, default=False): whether to include
+    changed/removed parameters in the returned ParameterSet.

 Returns
 ---------